zhouhaoyi/website-academic/README.md

+# Haoyi's Personal Website

+My simple website build by following the Plain-Academic.
+Below are the original README.md.

 # Plain-Academic Template
 A truly simple website template for academics.
 It was developed with simplicity in mind (both in terms of style and in code complexity).